openmrs/openmrs-contrib-packager-maven-plugin/README.md

 In order to facilitate developing configuration such as htmlforms or other UI configurations without having to manually recompile constantly to view changes, there is also a watch option that will continuously redeploy to your specified server.
-If any file change is detected, and there is a pause in changes for 5 seconds or more, this will automatically compile and copy the configurations over to your SDK server.
-You enable this with the same command as above, and simply append an additional argument at the end:
+If any file change is detected, this will automatically compile and copy the configurations over to your SDK server.

+To enable watching, you run the following:

+`mvn clean openmrs-packager:watch`

+This is hard coded to watch any files within your project for changes, ignoring the build directory (target) and the .git directories.

+In order to not continuously deploy as changes are actively being made, there is a built-in delay of 5 seconds between the last file modification time, and the time at which the watch will execute.
+This delay is configurable to any whole number via runtime configuration "delaySeconds":

+`mvn clean openmrs-packager:watch -DdelaySeconds=1`

+By default, when the watch executes each time, it will run the "install" goal, which compiles, packages (zips), and saves the built configuration.
+To change this goal, you can do with via the "goal" runtime configuration parameter:

+`mvn clean openmrs-packager:watch -Dgoal=compile`

+This also allows you to deploy to an OpenMRS server id upon each change.
+Simply append the "serverId" runtime parameter as defined above.

+These can all be included as desired, for example:

-`mvn clean compile -DserverId=wellbody -Dwatch=true`
+`mvn clean openmrs-packager:watch -Dgoal=compile -DserverId=wellbody -DdelaySeconds=3`

-If the configuration package you are building will be depended upon by another configuration package, you must "install" it in order for the other package to be able to pick it up.

-`mvn clean install` - Will compile and package as above, and install as an available dependency on your system

 #### TODO

-* Is invoking maven plugins the right approach?
-  * What about an alternative that just uses a parent pom defined in a submodule
-  * This parent pom could refer to Mojos that do more specific components of the build such that ultimately the steps are still laid out in the pom.xml

 * Add more sophistication to dependencies
   * Include resources that match particular patterns or directories
   * Ability to merge/overwrite within a file, rather that overwrite files completely